Why Choose USF

 either in Biology or Biochemistry/Cell/Molecular Biology is strongly encouraged.

-need to submit their official TOEFL score, passport data page and a completed Certification of Finance form with supplemental bank statements (see
+need to submit their official TOEFL or IELTS score, passport data page and a completed Certification of Finance form with supplemental bank statements (see

 Tests and GPA Requirements